 Our end goal and overall vision for Boleskine House is that it will become a historical landmark that will offer public accessibility and enjoyment in a way hitherto unavailable.
 This will be achieved in the following ways:

 Restoration: Boleskine House itself has been deemed by the Buildings at Risk Register of Scotland to be in “Ruinous Condition.”
 We intend on restoring Boleskine House to its original historical state.
 In addition, we aim to design its interior to a condition that is favourable to its historical legacy as a Jacobean and Georgian hunting lodge.
 The principle rooms which form the main part of the historical interest for the house will be open to the public.
-We also intend to make the property available for people to use who consider the house and lands to have historical importance to them.

 Beautification: The land on which the property sits has been neglected since at least Boleskine House has become uninhabitable.
 We aim to improve the land with the help and assistance of professional horticulturalists and to create gardens that will be publicly accessible for the enjoyment of all.
 This in turn we anticipate will help to increase the overall value of the land in the surrounding area and will attract visitors.

 Accommodation: At a much later stage after the restoration of the house, we will consider the installation of eco-cabin lodge accommodation.
 This will provide further opportunity to come and visit the land for longer durations.
 The intent is for this to also provide an income for the estate as a whole which will support the conservation and preservation of the listed building.